 - You will then want to treat her in this fashion:

-- Use a product called CMPK (DURVET 067645 Cmpk Gel, 300ml).
-This product contains calcium as well as magnesium, phosphorus, and potassium, all of which make the calcium more readily available for the body to use.
+- CMPK is a product that contains calcium as well as magnesium, phosphorus, and potassium, all of which makes the calcium more readily available for the body to use.
 The calcium will be utilized much quicker and the doe will return to health faster.

 - It is recommended to give in the injectable form and your vet most likely will be able to provide you with some.
 The reason for injecting it is this: